LAAC-LSCP/laac-lscp.github.io/docs/create-a-new-dataset.md

 ### LENA annotations

 .its annotations contain information that may be used to identify the participants (such as their date of birth).
-So you should consider storing them as confidential if the participants or te be kept private
+So you should consider storing them as confidential.

 ```bash
 # create an empty folder for the .its